ibrahimkhalil11x/Stage/README.md

 📌 Project Title:
   Internal Employee Evaluation & Performance Tracking System

 📖 Description:
   Development of an internal website for employee evaluation and performance tracking.
   This system allows administrators and supervisors to assess employee performance, manage evaluations, and generate reports.

-🚀 Technologies Used
+🚀 Technologies Used:
   React
   Node.js / Express
   Git & GitHub